Swan Quarter, NC

 About Swan Quarter, NC

-Swan Quarter is a small community in North Carolina with a population of 353 residents.
-The median household income is $67,591 per year, which is near the national average.
-The median age in Swan Quarter is 40.4 years.
+Swan Quarter is a small community located in North Carolina with a population of 353 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,591 per year, which is 10% below the national median of $75,149.
+The median age of 40.4 years is close to the US median age of 38.9 years.

 Cost of Living in Swan Quarter, NC